Where each facet of your college experience enriches the other

 - STUDIO House

 - The STUDIO House is for students who are studying film and television as well as graphic design.
 Students who share an interest in the visual arts, including photography, painting, drawing, and pottery may also find their home here.
-This LLC is linked to the "Film and Philosophy" first-year cluster, so students can often be found discussing current cinema—and old favorites as well.
-RA's and faculty mentors lead film screenings in the house and organize trips to indie movie screenings in NYC.
+This LLC is linked to the "Creating Compelling Television," "Film and Philosophy," and "Film Studies and Production" first-year clusters, so students can often be found discussing current television, streaming content, and cinema—and old favorites as well.
+RA's and faculty mentors lead television, web, and film screenings in the house and organize trips to indie movie screenings in NYC.

 - Zarb House